05 Apr Celebrate Caroline Park 4/7-27

 Anyone is welcome to participate — entry forms are available at RAA, with registration capped at 25 artists.
 For more information, please contact Linda at gillettrichards@gmail.com or 909-793-1990.

-Dr. Harold Hill, a lifelong resident and amateur naturalist who was the Parks Commission Chairman at the time, and a Rotarian.
+Caroline Park was dedicated in 1988 and was built by a group of volunteers and donors led by the late Dr. Harold Hill, a lifelong resident and amateur naturalist who was the Parks Commission Chairman at the time, and a Rotarian.
 The 14 acres of land was bestowed to the city in 1920 with the stipulation that it be left in its natural state.
 Today, the park is a beautiful example of land conservation and a demonstration of the natural grace and charm of native plants.

 A guided walking tour will take place on 2 pm to the public to introduce the park and discuss the benefits of native plants and natural habitat.
 Abby Harned, Caroline Park board member, says the park is a haven for all types of life from raptors to deer and bobcats, as well as important beneficial insects including pollinators.
 “Wildlife relies on open space like Caroline Park, and humans need somewhere to connect with nature, a rarity in today’s landscaped spaces.”